![]() |

 and then white cups with no handles.
 In

 the middle of the table she places a pot of green tea.
-Pippi lifts the lid and determines it needs
+Pippi lifts the lid and decides it needs

 to sit awhile.